michelle-salt/michelle-salt/README.md

 👋 Hi, I’m Michelle!

-🎓I'm a second year Computer Science student at York University
+🎓I'm a third year Computer Science student at York University

 📚 I love learning new things, and have made a variety of projects, ranging from mobile apps to chrome extensions!